shi-archive/crpm-eks/README.md

 # Deploy the EKS management role CloudFormation stack
 # This role is used to create the EKS cluster, and it is attached to the IDE to access the cluster
-cdk deploy role

-# If you would like to include your user ARN so you can assume this role, get your ARN by running:
+# Find your user ARN by running:
 aws sts get-caller-identity --query Arn --output text

-# Then, replace the ? with that ARN in:
+# Then, replace ? with that ARN in:
 cdk deploy role --parameters AwsArn=?

 # Copy the ARN of the role deployed above.
 It's visible in the deploy **Outputs** and looks like